Sodium benzoate is the sodium salt of benzoic acid, which is often used as a preservative and anti-corrosive agent in a variety of industries.

 Health & Safety

-With regard to its use as a pesticide, which includes household cleaning products, sodium benzoate is considered a "minimum risk pesticide" by the EPA as noted in this article, because it is "demonstrably safe for the intended use."
+With regard to its use as a pesticide, which includes household cleaning products, sodium benzoate is considered a "minimum risk pesticide" by the EPA, because it is "demonstrably safe for the intended use."
 However, Scorecard, a pollution information guide that is part of the Good Guide, notes sodium benzoate, may be a suspected cardiovascular, blood, gastrointestinal, liver, kidney, neurotoxicant, and skin or sense organ toxicant, but that toxicology data is lacking.

 According to the National Institute for Occupational Safety and Health's (NIOSH) International Chemical Safety Card (ICSC) on sodium benzoate, breathing in sodium benzoate can cause respiratory symptoms, such as coughing.
 Contact with the eyes can result in redness and skin contact may cause a "reversible rash."
 Also, ingesting sodium benzoate can cause nausea, vomiting, and abdominal pain.
 Due to these concerns, NIOSH suggests preventive measures for those working with sodium benzoate, such as protecting the skin and eyes and avoiding inhalation of dust.